Hopac/Hopac/Docs/BoundedMb.md

     let take xB = xB.takeCh :> Alt<_>
 ```

 Take a moment to read through the above implementation.
-It uses a basic
+It uses the basic
 client-server programming technique.  `put` and `take` requests use separate
 channels.
 Depending on the state of the underlying queue, the server responds
 to either only `get`, only `take` or both kinds of requests.
 In a simple case